To view the adjunct profiles, please click on the initial of the professor's last name.

 is Executive Director of the Ozark Regional Land Trust.
 ORLT is a land trust that serves the Ozark region, with existing projects in three states that protect more than 21,000 acres of land.
 Heisel’s previous experience includes serving as clinic attorney at the Washington University Interdisciplinary Environmental Clinic in St. Louis and as Executive Director of the Missouri Coalition for the Environment.
 Heisel graduated from Harvard Law School in 1997, and received a bachelors degree in biology from Kansas State University in 1993.

-Christopher Hinckley is General/Legal Counsel for the Missouri Gaming Commission.
+Christopher Hinckley is Senior Counsel with the New York law firm Harris Beach, PLLC in their Racing and Gaming Division.
+He is the chair elect of the American Bar Association's Gaming Law Committee (2014-2017).
+He served as General/Legal Counsel to the Missouri Gaming Commission from 2007 until 2013.
 Prior to that, he was a trial attorney with the Office of the Circuit Attorney in St. Louis, Missouri.
 He has had numerous speaking engagements on gaming and gambling and served as a adjunct lecturer at the University of Missouri St. Louis.
-Before attending law school at St. Louis University, he was a teacher and service in the U.S. Navy.
+Before attending law school at St. Louis University, he was a teacher and served in the U.S. Navy.
 He received a B.A. in History and a M.A. in Education and History from Union College.

 Chris Hoell is employed as an Assistant Attorney General in the Litigation Division of the Missouri Attorney General's Office focusing on civil rights and employment law cases.
 Prior to his current job, he worked for eight years as a state prosecutor, most recently in the Madison County, Illinois State's Attorney's Office.
 During his career as a prosecutor, he tried over thirty jury trials to verdict, including multiple First Degree murder cases.
 His cases focused on Violent Crimes and Crimes Against Children, with a specialization in child sexual abuse and homicides with child victims.
 He received his undergraduate degree from St. Louis University and is a 2002 Washington University School of Law graduate.
 He is also a coach with the Washington University trial team.